 Practical Application

 For language educators and learners, the key takeaway is that perfect balance is not necessary for functional bilingualism.
-Focusing on domain-appropriate proficiency — being able to do what you need to do in each language — is a more realistic and motivating framework.
-Apps like Sakubo help learners build vocabulary in specific domains of their target language, supporting the kind of task-relevant proficiency that real communicative situations require.
+Focusing on domain-appropriate proficiency — being able to do what you need to do in each language — is a more realistic and motivating framework than chasing a symmetry that native speakers themselves rarely achieve.

 Related Terms